Skip to main content

 Johannes Brahms – Hungarian Dance No. 5 in F-sharp minor (Analysis)

-ℹ️ Work Information Composer: Johannes Brahms Title: Hungarian Dance No. 5 in F-sharp minor Composition period: Published within the Hungarian Dances series (1869) Original scoring: Piano four hands Orchestration: Johannes Brahms Genre: Hungarian dance / csárdás style Approximate duration: about 2–3 minutes Collection: Hungarian Dances ___________________________ Among the twenty-one Hungarian Dances composed by Johannes Brahms , the fifth occupies a particularly prominent place.
+A whirlwind of rhythm, colour and passion — Brahms's most famous Hungarian Dance seems to burst into life with every turn of the dancer's skirt. ℹ️ Work Information Composer: Johannes Brahms Title: Hungarian Dance No. 5 in F-sharp minor Composition period: Published within the Hungarian Dances series (1869) Original scoring: Piano four hands Orchestration: Johannes Brahms Genre: Hungarian dance / csárdás style Approximate duration: about 2–3 minutes Collection: Hungarian Dances ___________________________ Among the twenty-one Hungarian Dances composed by Johannes Brahms , the fifth occupies a particularly prominent place.
 It is by far the most widely known and frequently performed piece of the entire collection, a work whose vivid musical character has long transcended the concert hall and entered the broader cultural imagination.
-Its unmistakable melody, marked by dramatic contrasts of tempo and mood, has become familiar even to listeners who may not otherwise be deeply engaged with classical music.
-In many ways, Hungarian Dance No. 5 serves as a gateway through which audiences first encounter th...
+Its unmistakable melody, marked by dramatic contrasts of tempo and mood, has become familiar even to listeners who may not otherwi...

 Claude Debussy - La Mer (Analysis)